Nonprofit boards are responsible for a broad spectrum of legal and fiduciary duties.

 7. Monitoring programs and services

-To ensure activities stay consistent with your mission, the board’s responsibilities also typically include:
+To ensure that the NPO's activities stay consistent with its mission, the board’s responsibilities also commonly include:

 - Gathering data on who’s using your programs and services

-- Monitoring trends around participant numbers and user categories
+- Monitoring trends around participation and client categories

 - Determining how much to budget for specific activities

-The board should also work with your executive director to measure program success and participant satisfaction.
+The board should also work with the NPO's executive director to measure program success and participant satisfaction.

 8. Recruiting and training board members

-With first-hand knowledge of the board’s strengths and weaknesses, existing members generally take responsibility for bringing on qualified new recruits.
+With first-hand knowledge of the board’s strengths and weaknesses, existing members generally take responsibility for bringing on qualified new members.
+This duty often includes:

-- Identifying skill, insight, or experience gaps and creating position listings to fill them
+- Identifying board skill, insight, or experience gaps and creating position listings to fill them

 - Clarifying roles and responsibilities before shortlisting promising candidates

-- Creating a conflict-of-interest policy and holding board meetings to discuss whether prospective members can act in the organization’s best interest
+- Creating a conflict-of-interest policy and holding board meetings to discuss whether prospective members can act in the organization’s best interests

-As a key link between the public and your nonprofit, all board members should be prepared to:
+As a key link between the public and the non-profit organization, all board members should be prepared to:

-- Consistently speak well of your organization and advocate for its services
+- Consistently speak well of their organization and advocate for its programs and services

-- Determine who its public spokesperson should be, and how they should interface with the media and potential funders
+- Determine who its public spokesperson should be and how the spokesperson should interface with the media and potential funders

-Upholding a healthy public image may also require that your board maintain a rigorous public relations program.
+Upholding a healthy public image may also require that the board maintain an ongoing public relations program.

-From time to time, it’s important to assess how well your NPO board of directors' responsibilities are being upheld.
+From time to time, it’s important to assess how well a NPO's board of directors' responsibilities are being upheld.
 Along with evaluating their own performance every few years, members of the board should earmark areas for development or improvement.

-Since it’s essential to understand what they’re doing right and what isn’t working for your organization, it can be worth hiring an outside consultant to help facilitate the board’s assessment—especially if there are ongoing issues or conflicts.
+Since it’s essential to understand what they’re doing right and what isn’t working for the non-profit organization, it may be worth hiring an outside consultant to help facilitate the board’s assessment—especially if there are ongoing issues or conflicts.
+Having an unbiased, outside opinion is helpful when dealing with board governance and alignment with the organization's leadership team.